 - 1- First of all the LEDs beneath the scanner are putting bright light on glass of scanner for taking clean picture of finger.

 - 2- Remember, some locks are taking more time for the capturing of picture for a bright and crisp image.

 - 3- An algorithm is testing the image taken from the sensor with one stored in database through pattern recognition algorithm.

 - 4- The algorithm is calculating the distances among ridges and then comparing with stored image.

 - 5- Once both images are matched then the lock is given autonomy to get open and access is granted for the person putting fingers on lock.

 - 6- In case of denial of the fingerprint, lock is either generating alarm or submerge to idle mode for a specific time and some locks have message service which sends a message to the owner of the vicinity for false attempt of access to lock.

-Rayming provide Finger Print Locks design solution services, you can get full products ,Welcome to send mail to email@example.com , Get good price now !
+Rayming provide Finger Print Locks design solution services including pcb manufacturing or prototoype pcb assembly services , you can get pcb assembly board Welcome to send mail to email@example.com , Get good price now !